Interventions for Anxiety

 4. Homework and Symptom Monitoring

-As part of psychoeducational therapy, CBT and many other approaches, giving patients homework and having them monitor progress outside your regular sessions can help in areas like awareness and treatment adherence.
+As part of psychoeducational therapy, CBT, and many other approaches, giving patients homework and having them monitor progress outside your regular sessions can help in areas like awareness and treatment adherence.
 You might provide a worksheet that allows your client to use relaxation skills in an applied setting or ask them to track progress on meditation or deep breathing exercises.
 Apps can also be beneficial tracking tools.

-5. Exercise, Diet and Sleep Hygiene
+5. Excercise, Diet, and Sleep Hygiene

-Your client might already know that a good diet, exercise and sleep hygiene can help them reduce anxiety symptoms.
+Your client might already know that a good diet, exercise, and sleep hygiene can help them reduce anxiety symptoms.
 Encourage these healthy behaviors and see if you can help the patient problem-solve to remove barriers.
 For instance, if your patient struggles to make time to go to the gym, see if they would be willing to try at-home workouts.

 6. Parent Involvement